vo-hong-thanh/RSSALib/README.md

  3. 'isWritingFile': whether the ouput will be written to file
  4. 'outputFilename' name of the file to write to if 'isWritingFile' is true

-An exception will be thrown if if error occurs during simulation.
+An exception will be thrown if an error occurs during simulation.

 ## Further readings and references: